Pepin might look like a sleepy village but don’t be fooled. This small river town is a big draw for fans of both Laura Ingalls Wilder and good food.

 Getting on the River

-If you’d rather not sail, you can take a cozy tour on Lake Pepin with Captain Rob Cruises (612.599.2757), whose trip options on the lake include sunset and starlight cruises.
+Take a cozy tour on Lake Pepin with Captain Rob Cruises (612.599.2757), whose trip options on the lake include sunset and starlight cruises.

 Culture & Arts